Private Monastery Blessings: Accessing Bhutan's Spiritual Heart

 Private Butter Lamp Ceremonies

-• Consecrated lamps blessed by senior monks
+- Consecrated lamps: Special lamps blessed by senior monks, carrying accumulated spiritual power

 Personal Blessings from Senior Lamas